 Legal Translation Services for Employment Discrimination Cases

-Legal language translation services play an important role in employment discrimination cases.
+Legal language translation services play an important role in employment discrimination cases, including lawsuits for race and national origin discrimination.
 A number of key federal, state and local laws deal with the issue of whether the failure to provide employees with translated documents constitutes employment discrimination.
 Even when the employer can technically avoid liability and is not required to provide translated documents to its non-English-speaking employees, it is typically in his or her own best interest to provide such materials in languages other than English.
 Taking this step helps ensure that employees have actual knowledge of important employment policies so that their behavior at work will meet the expectations outlined in these written documents.

 In the case of EEOC v.
 The Spud Seller, Inc., the court held that an employee’s sexual harassment lawsuit could proceed even though the employer took measures to prevent sexual harassment which included establishing a clear policy against sexual harassment, showing an instructional video to employees and periodic training sessions with employees.
 Their employee handbook also contained information about this policy.
 However, all of this information was delivered only in English.
 The court was concerned that the employees who did not speak or read English were not informed of this policy in a meaningful manner.
 The employer did not use a professional foreign translation service, instead requiring Spanish-speaking employees to bring their own interpreters or to rely on another employee to communicate any complaints under this policy.
 Furthermore, the bilingual person who received such complaints was the very supervisor who was being complained about.